mathewgomas-alfred/mathewgomas.io/reference_manual/brushes/brush_settings/masked_brush.rst

 Difference from :ref:`option_texture`:

-    - You don’t need seamless texture to make cool looking brush
+    - You don’t need seamless texture to make cool looking brush.
-    - Stroke generates on the fly, it always different
+    - Stroke generates on the fly, it always different.
-    - Brush strokes looks same on any brush size
+    - Brush strokes looks same on any brush size.
-    - Easier to fill some areas with solid color but harder to make it hard textured
+    - Easier to fill some areas with solid color but harder to make it hard textured.